Kepler-91b: Discovery and further confirmation

-Kepler-91b was detected by analyzing the data of Kepler spacecraft where a transit-like signal was found.
-Initially thought to be a false positive due to light curve variations by a self-luminous object, it was later revealed that due to low density of Kepler-91's shape is distorted to slightly ellipsoidal shape due to gravitational effects of the planet.
-Ellipsoidal light variations caused by Kepler-91b constitute more than the third of light variations compared to transit depth.
+Kepler-91b was detected by analyzing the data of Kepler space telescope where a transit-like signal was found.
+Initially thought to be a false positive due to light curve variations by a self-luminous object, it was later revealed that due to Kepler-91's low density, its shape is distorted to a slightly ellipsoidal shape due to gravitational effects of the planet.
+Ellipsoidal light variations caused by Kepler-91b constitute more than the third of the light variations compared to transit depth.
 Ellipsoidal light variations also allowed to determine the planet's mass.
 It was also found that Kepler-91b reflects some of the starlight from its star.

 Further analysis managed to question the planetary nature of the object, suspecting that it is a self-luminous object.
 However, the planetary nature was eventually confirmed again through both the radial velocity technique and re-analysis of the light curve modulations.